 An experienced project manager, instructor, adjunct professor, facilitator and mentor, Katherina’s strengths include leadership, vision planning, goal setting, curriculum design, policy development and project collaboration.
 Her dedication to learner success complements her integrity, commitment and loyalty.
-Dr. Katherina is currently President of Engineers and Geoscientists of British Columbia (Engineers and Geoscientists BC).
+Dr. Katherina is currently Past President of Engineers and Geoscientists British Columbia.

 Katherina’s governance experience includes three years on the Camosun Board of Governors, three years on the Academic Governance Council of British Columbia and six years on Education Council at Camosun College.
 Her primary contributions have been with policy development, and the setting of Standards of Practice and guidelines for policy implementation,